openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 In order to maintain the lifecycle of Cluster API related resources, we will create a new operator `cluster-capi-operator`, this name was chosen for avoiding confusion with upstream Cluster API operator.
 This operator will be responsible for all administrative tasks related to the deployment of the Cluster API project within the cluster.
-During tech preview phase, the new operator will also manage all Cluster API related CRDs.
-All CRD manifests will placed in openshift forks of CAPI and will take from there with no changes.
+During tech preview phase, the new operator will leverage the new [CVO feature](https://github.com/openshift/enhancements/blob/master/enhancements/update/cvo-techpreview-manifests.md) for managing all Cluster API related CRDs.

 `cluster-capi-operator` and it's operands will be provisioned in a new `openshift-cluster-api` namespace.